aRViGee/Debitcard-replacement-service/README.md

   - AllowedActions is determined by the AuthorizationLevel.
   - Error handling and server response code is based on where the process fails.

+- Won't:
+  - Adjust for leap years when setting an end date for a new card, using start date + 5 years.

 Software stack:
 - Java